Abby Murphy

 Afternoon Adventure: Vanderbilt Mansion, Hyde Park

 About a month ago I met up with my parents in Hyde Park, New York, for a weekend of sight-seeing and poking around historic places (this is the order of the day with my family).
-After touring two painters' homes on the first day, we headed to the Vanderbilt Mansion bright and early on Saturday.… Continue reading Afternoon Adventure: Vanderbilt Mansion, Hyde Park
+After touring two painters’ homes… Continue reading

 Shortbread fans (and a bit about ovens)